- School Information

-Report cards are available online at the end of each quarter.
-In addition to quarter grades, students are evaluated on homework, classroom performance and citizenship.
-Optional written comments from the teacher are included when appropriate.
+Report cards are available online at the end of each semester.
+In addition to the end of semester report cards, all students will receive a progress report at mid-semester.
+Written comments from the teacher are included on the mid-semester progress report to provide feedback on possible areas of improvement as well as commendations.
+At the end of the semester, written comments will be used as a summative report.
 The grading system in the middle school is A, B, C, D and F. Plus and minus grades may be used with A, B, C and D.

-Mid-quarter reports are sent by email when students are working below their capabilities, when students’ overall class performances have dropped significantly or a grade is below C-.
-All new seventh and eighth grade students will receive a mid-quarter report in the first quarter.
+Interim reports are available online when students are working below their capabilities, when students’ overall class performances have dropped significantly or a grade is below C-.
+All new seventh and eighth grade students will receive an interim report on the first interim report date.

 Communication will be sent directly from faculty anytime there is a concern with student behavior or academic performance.